 Discover even more fabulous foodie travel experiences and our top eats across the globe in our travel hub.

 If you want to transport yourself to Korea from the comfort of your kitchen, try more of our Korean recipes.

 Don't leave Korea without trying...

-Probably the best-known Korean dish, this originated on the eve of Lunar New Year when it was traditional to use up all the vegetables and side-dishes in the house.
+Probably the best-known Korean dish, bibimbap originated on the eve of Lunar New Year when it was traditional to use up all the vegetables and side-dishes in the house.
 A hot stone bowl is filled with cooked rice and topped with vegetables, pickled Chinese radish, carrot and mushrooms.
 Great care is taken to make the dish look attractive.
-Egg yolk and raw beef are also popular additions; when stirred through they cook against the hot stone.
+Egg yolk and raw beef are also popular additions – when stirred through, they cook against the hot stone.

 Try our cheat's bibimbap for a speedy twist on the classic.

-Kimchi is lacto-fermented Chinese leaf (baechu kimchi) seasoned with chilli and enjoyed at almost every meal in Korea – usually as a side-dish.
+Kimchi is lacto-fermented Chinese leaf (baechu kimchi) seasoned with chilli.
+It's an accompaniment to almost every meal in Korea, usually as a side-dish.